 How to externally sign a PDF document using Flutter?

 The Flutter PDF library is used to create, read, and edit PDF documents programmatically without Adobe dependencies.
-Using this library, you can externally sign in a PDF document using Flutter.
+Using this library, you can externally sign a PDF document using Flutter.

 -